effectivehomeoffice/effectivehomeoffice.com/README.md

 Regardless of the term *programming*, these methods are suitable for any kind of knowledge work.
 By collaborating so intensely in our [virtual team room](#virtual-team-room) we solve the typical home office issue of social isolation for us.
 And with mob programming, we're being super productive in terms of time-to-market.
-One that we happily use everyday is our little tool [mob](https://github.com/remotemobprogramming/mob), which enables us to make smooth handovers via git.
+One thing that we happily use everyday is the tool [mob](https://github.com/remotemobprogramming/mob), which enables us to make smooth handovers via git.

 ## Pairing

 [Tuple](https://tuple.app/) (macOS only) seems very promising for remote pairing.
 It's the self-declared successor of the late screenhero.
-However, [screen](https://screen.so), being developed by the original developer of screenhero, has also made it clear that it wants to become the successor of screenhero as well.
+However, [screen](https://screen.so), being developed by the original developer of screenhero, has made it clear that it wants to become the successor of screenhero as well.
-We'll try both, and report to you who'll win this game of the screenhero throne.
+We'll try both, and report to you who'll win the game of the screenhero throne afterall.

 ## Breaks